CorneliusWangenheim/placetsundere/README.md

 # /r/tsunderesharks defender

 Shamelessly copied from the chaps over at /r/placestart, so thanks to them.
+Also, thanks to /u/Shogunfish for help with the template.

 ## Mantainer Bot